EXCLUSIVE-Discover to enable tracking of purchases at gun retailers from April

 By Ross Kerber

-Feb 17 (Reuters) - Discover Financial Services DFS.N, a provider of credit cards, told Reuters it will allow its network to track purchases at gun retailers come April, making it the first among its peers to move ahead with the initiative aimed at helping authorities probe gun-related crimes.
+Feb 18 (Reuters) - Discover Financial Services DFS.N, a provider of credit cards, told Reuters it will allow its network to track purchases at gun retailers come April, making it the first among its peers to publicly give a date for moving ahead with the initiative, which is aimed at helping authorities probe gun-related crimes.

 Proponents of the move, including gun control activists and Democratic politicians, say it will allow financial institutions to better assist authorities in investigating crimes involving gun violence in the United States.